jimmay5469/jimmay5469.github.io/_includes/resume.md

 _March 2017 - August 2019_

 Launch Scout (formerly Gaslight) is a consulting company which is highly respected within the Cincinnati development community.
-They are known for their community envolvement, code quality, UX quality, and agile software development practices.
+They are known for their community involvement, code quality, UX quality, and agile software development practices.
 They value small mighty teams so most of our projects consist of 2 developers that pair program and a UX designer.
 Some of the projects I worked on there were:

 - An open source blockchain explorer written for Etherium-based blockchains.
 It is written mostly on Elixir and Phoenix but also utilizes Redux to manage state and realtime socket data on the front-end.
-This project was a collaboration between a few well known consulting companies in the indurstry and even included the original author of Elixir and the original author of Phoenix.
+This project was a collaboration between a few well known consulting companies in the industry and even included the original author of Elixir and the original author of Phoenix.
 I was Launch Scout's team lead on the project of 2 Launch Scout UX designers and 3 Launch Scout developers.
 - A GIS app for the lawn and landscaping industry which allows companies to take complex measurements for jobs on a map.
 They use this data do project estimation and planning.
 This is a huge help for them because they are able to accurately take measurements without the cost of traveling to the actual location, as well as to have a much more visual tool that they can use and reflect back on.
 It has a Rails back-end and a React/Redux front-end and makes heavy use of the Esri JavaScript library.
 - A data visualization app to display and organize lab results for testing done on consumer product materials.
 It is a single page app utilizing Python, GraphQL, and React/Redux.